1995parham-learning/DNN/README.md

 Once a dataset has been clustered, it is usually possible to measure each instance's affinity with each cluster.
 Each instances's feature vector **x** can then be replaces with the vector of its cluster affinities.
 If there are $k$ clusters, then this vector is k-dimensional.
 The new vector is typically much lower-dimensional but it can preserve enough information.

 ### Feature engineering
+The cluster affinites can often be useful as extra features.